nutanix/karbon-platform-services/workshops/karbon-services-quick-start-ai-inference/index.rst

 #.
 Click **Actions**, then **Stop**, then **Stop** again on the echoapp application tile to stop the application.

-Using the Xi IoT AI Inferencing Service to Detect Objects
+Using the Karbon Services for IoT AI Inferencing Service to Detect Objects
 #########################################################

 About this task

-Use data pipelines and a YouTube-8M video to demonstrate object detection using the Xi IoT AI Inferencing Service.
+Use data pipelines and a YouTube-8M video to demonstrate object detection using the Karbon Services for IoT AI Inferencing Service.

 #.
 If you are not logged on, open https://iot.nutanix.com/ in a web
    browser and log in.